“And now we were in the very midst of a land of legends.”

 “Stories had been told us of a buried city which was submerged by the floods that made the lake, and of which parts could be seen on a clear day.
 It was also said that there, on the larger of the islands of this loch, the Campbells of Lochnell lived in former times.”

 After inspecting the crannog, cairns and (dubious-looking) serpent mound to his satisfaction, Smith continued his exploration of the loch shores and the track beyond.
-He was obviously in his element:
+He was obviously in his element.
+He wrote:

 “Every mound here has an artificial look, and one almost expects to find history at every step.”